MapRock/TimeMolecules/tutorials/ai_agent_skills/time_molecules_agent_demo.md

 If **Use LLM (5)** is enabled, the retrieved metadata is then passed to the LLM, which generates a synthesized response displayed in the **Answer tab (16)**.
 If relevant SQL is inferred, it may be executed and displayed in the **Query Results tab (16)**.
 Selecting any item in **Retrieved Objects (12)** populates **Selected Item Details (13)**, where you can inspect descriptions, utilization, parameters, and sample code, or use actions like **Generate Sample SQL (15)**.

 At the same time, the workbench reconstructs a rolling context summary (if **Context Size (10)** is greater than zero), which is displayed in the **Context tab (16)**.
 This summary captures the purpose of the query, key findings, and next steps, allowing subsequent prompts to build on prior work without replaying the full interaction history.

+### Answer Tab (Working Memory Context Summary)

+Figure 3 shows a close-up of the **Answer tab** after the **Ask** operation completes.
+Rather than simply returning a one-off response, the system produces a structured **working memory context summary** that captures the current state of the interaction.

+The response is organized into sections:

+* **Goal**
+  This restates the user’s intent in normalized terms.
+In this case, the system recognizes that the user is looking for procedures that compute Markov models without persisting them.
+This step is important because it reframes the original prompt into something more precise and actionable.

+* **Discoveries and Decisions**
+  This section summarizes what was learned from the retrieved objects.
+Instead of listing all matches, the LLM identifies the most relevant ones—such as `dbo.MarkovProcess2`—and explains their role in the system.
+It also highlights key distinctions (for example, computing results into a session-scoped table rather than persisting them).

+This output is not just an answer—it is a **compressed representation of reasoning**.
+It captures:

+* what the user is trying to do,
+* what objects are relevant,
+* and why those objects matter.

+This summary is then used to build the **rolling context** (shown in the Context tab), allowing subsequent prompts to build on prior work without repeating the entire process.
+In effect, the Answer tab acts as the bridge between one step of analysis and the next, turning a single query into part of a larger workflow.

 ![Figure 3 – Initial Opening](https://github.com/MapRock/TimeMolecules/blob/main/tutorials/ai_agent_skills/images/context_window.png)